Biden meets with Democratic governors as White House works to shore up support

 Washington — President Biden met with Democratic governors Wednesday night as the White House and his reelection campaign work to shore up support for him after last week's shaky debate performance.

 Minnesota Gov. Tim Walz, the chair of the Democratic Governors Association, was at the White House meeting, along with California Gov. Gavin Newsom, Illinois Gov. J.B.
 Pritzker, Michigan Gov. Gretchen Whitmer, Illinois Gov. J.B.
-Pritzker, New York Gov. Kathy Hochul, Maryland Gov. Wes Moore and Kentucky Gov. Andy Beshear.
+Pritzker, New York Gov. Kathy Hochul, Maryland Gov. Wes Moore, Delaware Gov. John Carney and Kentucky Gov. Andy Beshear.
 Others attended virtually.

 "Yes, he's fit for office," Walz told reporters outside the White House following the meeting. "…None of us are denying, Thursday night was a bad performance, it was a bad hit, if you will, on that, but it doesn't impact what I believe, that he's delivering."